Mani175/Mani175/README.md

 - 👋 Hi, I’m @Mani175
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Lua
-- 💞️ I’m looking to collaborate on No One
+- 💞️ I’m looking to collaborate on Rdimo
 - 📫 How to reach me manitehranii39@gmail.com

 <!---